 Participating in most of the Faire’s parades each Faire day, we open and close the Faire with a song, escort the Lord Mayor in his parade and accompany Her Majesty the Queen during her Progress throughout Port Deptford.

 In addition to parading about, we offer interactive craft classes and demonstrations at our Guild area.
 Leather crafting for children – learn to work with leather and take home your project.
-Spinning demonstrations and lesson as well as wool and knitting/crochet supplies.
+Spinning demonstrations and lessons as well as wool and knitting/crochet supplies.

 Our daily highlight is Tea with the Queen at 4:00.
-Have the opportunity to spend time with Her Majesty and enjoy a full tea service including tea, scones, sandwiches and tarts.
+Have the opportunity to spend time with Her Majesty and enjoy a full tea service including tea, scones, sandwiches, and tarts.
 Each adult guest receives a teapot to take home and children receive a teapot charm.

 Guildmaster: Sue Honor